HOW TO USE

 - Remove a tablet from the sealed roll and have a heat proof dish ready.

 - Light the edge of the tablet until it begins to sparkle.
 The sparkling will continue across the charcoal, otherwise use additional matches till it does.
-The tablets light best if they are held in the air with tongs or tweezers when lighting.
+The tablets light best if they are held in the air with tongs or tweezers and held over a flame for some time when lighting.

 - Wait for the charcoal to ignite and warm up, you may fan the tablet a little to get it good and hot.

 - Place the charcoal in the heatproof dish, it will start to turn white, and will remain hot consistently for about one hour.

 - Sprinkle a small amount of ritual incense onto the charcoal at intervals, too much will either fill the room with smoke or swamp the charcoal.
 You can always add more if you need to.

 - Ensure that the remaining ashes from the charcoal are completely extinguished and cold before discarding.

 Note: Charcoal is susceptible to moisture.
 Once the package is opened, store tablets in a plastic bag, sealed container or tin foil to avoid moisture absorption.

 Some basic tips to ensure your incense burning experiences are safe and pleasant.